MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 29 : Ramadan

+Today is the first day of Ramadan and we still have about three weeks to finish our courses at ITI.
+We started a course in Angular.
+I'm enjoying it up till now.
+I know my energy has dropped.
+I'm a bit worried because of the interviews.
+I want to study more and more and prepare myself for the interviews.
+May Allah grant me with strength and patience.

 # Week 28 :

 Last week, we took a 2-day introduction to Microsoft Azure course, the rest of the week was dedicated to The English course.